shenjiaxing/shenjiaxing.github.io/_pages/about.md

 ---

 I am currently an Assistant Professor with [Division of Artificial Intelligence](https://www.ln.edu.hk/sds/dai), School of Data Science, Lingnan University.
-I hold a B.E. degree in Software Engineering from Jilin University and a Ph.D. degree in Computer Science from The Hong Kong Polytechnic University.
+I hold a BE degree in Software Engineering from Jilin University and a PhD degree in Computer Science from The Hong Kong Polytechnic University.
  <!-- (supervised by [Prof. Jiannong Cao](https://www4.comp.polyu.edu.hk/~csjcao/)). -->
 I was a visiting scholar at MIT Media Lab.
  <!-- (hosted by [Prof. Alex 'Sandy' Pentland](https://www.media.mit.edu/people/sandy/overview/)). -->